rust-stuco/lectures/week5/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-We take a reference `x` to its last element,
+We take a reference `x` to its last element...

 ```rust
 fn x_shouldnt_exist() {